 Unfortunately, that might not be so easy right now.
 Packaging has become a real concern for the beverage industry, specifically with regards to canned products.

 A combination of rising demand, aluminum tariffs, and coronavirus-related supply chain disruptions has contributed to an ongoing global can shortage.
 You’ll need to consider the consequences of opting for packaging that may not be readily available, or using an alternative like glass or pouches and what that might mean for your brand.

 Another factor to consider when choosing packaging should be shelf life.
-Different factors can contribute to the To ensure quality, you’ll need to take measures to protect your product.
+Different factors can contribute to the shelf life of your RTD cocktail.
+To ensure quality, you’ll need to take measures to protect your product.

 At the end of the day, the only thing coming between your precious liquid and the elements is your packaging.
 Your selection will need to be compatible with your product’s unique needs: Will certain ingredients in your beverage stick to your packaging?
 Is your packaging compatible with your chosen pasteurization method?
 These are only a few concerns you’ll need to address before making a decision.

 Of course, you can always free up your packaging options a bit by adding chemical preservatives.
 In an RTD cocktail, a combination of sodium benzoate and potassium sorbate is the most popular option, as it does not impact flavor like some other methods.

 5. Partner With The Experts

 Finding the right partner to develop your RTD cocktail will be a huge advantage for guiding your decision-making in each of these areas, as well as preventing mistakes early in the process.

 Flavorman is the expert in custom beverage development.
 We’ve been doing this for a long time.
 In fact, many of the 61,000+ beverage formulations we’ve developed have been RTDs.
 We’d love to share which ones, but we take our MNDAs seriously; suffice to say, you’re guaranteed to have tasted some of the products we’ve developed.